Giannasaurus/Web-Development-Practices/README.md

-# WebDevelopment
+# WebDevPractices

 Hello!
-This repository contains all my projects related to Web Development.
+This repository contains all my practice projects in Web Development.

 ## Geeky-star @github
 * Colorful-Footer